 A significant, confidential settlement was reached for a young Joye Law Firm client who suffered life-altering injuries at his after-school job.
-Joye lawyers were able to secured compensation through workers compensation and a third-party liability claim against the manufacture of the device that maimed Darius.
+Joye’s lawyers were able to secure compensation through workers’ compensation and a third-party liability claim against the manufacturer of the device that maimed Darius.

 The Joye Law Firm successfully reached a sizeable settlement on behalf of client Darius Johnson against an industrial business and an equipment manufacturer.
 Per the settlement agreement, many details regarding this case must be kept confidential.